SystemCo/pizza_delivery_simulator/readme.md

     * Due by:      Monday 03/17/25
     * Status:      Incomplete

+* Implement sprite sheets using the frameworks
+    * Assigned on: Monday 03/10/25
+    * Assigned by: David
+    * Due by:      Monday 03/17/25
+    * Status:      Incomplete

 ### Fenoon
 * Add name to credits
     * Assigned on: Friday 02/28/25